Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 DLPAL LS is for professional traders and hedge funds mainly for developing long/short strategies and has little appeal to retail traders who look to develop a strategy for a single market or scan the market for opportunities.

 The problem was the confusion created by DLPAL S and DLPAL DQ.
-We kept receiving emails about the difference of these two products all the time to the point it became quite annoying although the difference was explained on the website.
+We kept receiving emails about the difference of these two products, to the point it became quite annoying although the difference was explained on the website.
 The reason for the emails is that many either did not read anything or they lacked the basic knowledge to understand it.

 DLPAL S main function was developing trading strategies and DLPAL DQ main function is scanning markets for price action anomalies developed as of the last bar, day, week, etc.

-Apparently, many new to trading don’t understand the difference between using a strategy and scanning he market for anomalies.
-On top, some of them wanted to take advantage of the opportunity to get free education via the exchange of a large volume of emails in exchange for a possible purchase.
+Apparently, many new to trading don’t understand the difference between using a strategy and scanning the market for anomalies.
+On top, some of them wanted to take advantage of the opportunity to get free education via the exchange of a large volume of emails in exchange for a promise of a purchase.

 Our sales data show that the more questions a customer asks about a product, the lower the probability of a sale.
 After about four to five emails with questions, the probability is nearly zero.
 But the time is wasted anyway and time is money.